 Pet Air Travel Rules and Regulations

 It is required that you make flight arrangements ahead of time with any airline.
-You cannot simply show up to the airport with you, Great Dane, and expect to fly.
+You cannot simply show up at the airport with your, Great Dane, and expect to fly.
 All reservations must be booked directly through the airline you wish you and your dog to travel.

 Airlines are also not allowed to let animals fly with an unaccompanied minor.